 Drinks such as cordial, juice and soft drinks are high in kilojoules and sugar and can cause your blood glucose levels to rise too high.
-Choose water, plain mineral water or soda water instead - try these flavoured with slices of fresh lemon or lime for something different.
-A small amount of tea and coffee can be included during pregnancy - ask your dietitian for more information.
+Choose water, plain mineral water or soda water instead try these flavoured with slices of fresh lemon or lime for something different.
+A small amount of tea and coffee can be included during pregnancy ask your dietitian for more information.

-The Australian guidelines recommend that for women who are pregnant, planning a pregnancy or breastfeeding, avoiding alcohol is the safest option.
+The Australian guidelines recommend that women who are planning a pregnancy or pregnant should not drink alcohol.
+For women who are breastfeeding, not drinking alcohol is the safest option.